Alberta Farmland Trust is a not-for-profit company formed for the purpose of conserving productive farmland in Alberta.

 Calgary River Forum Society provides environmental stewardship, education and restoration of Calgary’s rivers, creeks and wetlands.

 The Central Okanagan Land Trust (COLT) is the interior’s leading land conservation organization.
-For more than twenty years we have worked with our partners to acquire natural lands and wildlife habitat through purchase, donation, and conservation covenants.
+For more than thirty years we have worked with our partners to acquire natural lands and wildlife habitat through purchase, donation, and conservation covenants.

 We are dedicated to creating a space where all are welcome reconnect with nature and themselves.
 By offering meditation retreats in B.C., our mission is to empower you to transform struggle and embrace vitality.